tomdns/blog/about.md

 document.getElementById("about").classList.add("category_item_selected");
 </script>

+## Hi!
-Technical artist from Belgium, currently working at Mistplay in Montreal.
+My name is Thomas Denis.
+I'm a technical artist from Belgium, currently working in Montreal.